 The 2014 Berrow Foundation Lord Florey Scholarship information sheet is available here.
 Prospective candidates should note that research which involves the use of human embryos or their creation, including by cloning, or the use of human embryonic stem cells will NOT be funded by this Foundation.

-Please visit our How to Apply page for all further information regarding the application process and selection procedure.
+For all further information regarding the application process and selection procedure, please visit our How to Apply page.